 Ten Common Birds of White Sands

 There are over 220 recorded species of birds within White Sands National Monument.
 High temperatures during the day, especially throughout the summer months, make it unlikely that you will come across many birds in the heart of the dunefield.
-However, many of these species are commonly seen in the desert scrub vegetation around the visitor center and entrance station.
+However, many of these species are commonly seen in the desert scrub vegetation around the visitor center and fee station.